 TJC4 is a fully human CD47 monoclonal antibody that we have discovered and developed internally for cancer immunotherapy.
 CD47 has emerged as one of the most promising immuno-oncology targets.
-Unlike other immuno-oncology targets being explored, the CD47-SIRPa pathway is involved in tumor progression by delivering a "don't eat me" signal to tumor-engulfing macrophages, thereby protecting tumors from natural attacks by macrophages.
+Unlike other immuno-oncology targets being explored, the CD47-SIRP α pathway is involved in tumor progression by delivering a "don't eat me" signal to tumor-engulfing macrophages, thereby protecting tumors from natural attacks by macrophages.
 Blockade of this pathway by CD47 antibody represents one of the most effective tumor killing mechanisms.
 However, due to the inherent epitope sharing between tumor cells and normal red blood cells ("RBCs"), the first-wave of clinical stage CD47 antibodies were found in clinical trials to bind to RBCs and cause significant hematologic adverse effects, such as severe anemia, which has hampered the development of these CD47 antibodies as a potential cancer therapy.

 We developed TJC4 by design to possess a unique property or differentiation, to minimize binding to RBCs while retaining anti-tumor activities in line with other antibodies of the same class.
 This key differentiation is achieved through additional RBC counter-screening to select rare antibody clones that bind to CD47 with high affinity but do not bind to or bind minimally to RBCs.
 The proportion of RBC-sparing CD47 antibody leads among all CD47 antibody leads we identified after screening was 0.5%.
 TJC4 has been validated in a series of in vitro and in vivo pre-clinical studies, which have consistently shown a unique RBC-sparing profile comprised of minimal RBC binding, lack of hemagglutination and no significant adverse hematologic changes in cynomolgus monkeys even when used at a high dose (100 mg/kg).
 Our pre-clinical data thus far indicate that TJC4, if approved, is a potentially highly differentiated anti-tumor CD47 antibody with the advantage of minimizing hematologic side effects.
 We have obtained the IND approval from the FDA and the NMPA, respectively.
 We have initiated a Phase 1 clinical trial in the United States to study the safety profile, especially the hematologic profile, of TJC4 and to assess its pharmacokinetics, pharmacodynamics and early anti-tumor signals in cancer patients.
-We expect to obtain single-agent safety data of TJC4 in mid-2020.
-In parallel, we have initiated a Phase 1 clinical trial of TJC4 in China in patients with AML/MDS.
-In addition, we are collaborating with Merck Sharp & Dohme Corp, or MSD, in a Phase 1 clinical trial in the United States for the combination therapy of TJC4 and MSD's PD-1 inhibitor KEYTRUDA (pembrolizumab) of multiple types of solit tumors.
+We expect to obtain safety data of TJC4 by the first half of 2020.
+In parallel, leveraging the Phase 1 data generated in the United States, we plan to begin a Phase 1 clinical trial of TJC4 in China in patients with hematologic malignancies, such as AML/MDS, by early 2020 in China.
+In addition, we are collaborating with Merck Sharp & Dohme Corp, or MSD, in a Phase 1 clinical trial in the United States for the combination therapy of TJC4 and MSD's PD-1 inhibitor KEYTRUDA (pembrolizumab) of multiple types of solid tumors.
 We have not initiated any research and development activities under such collaboration arrangement as of the date of this prospectus.